eclipse/jifa/README.md

 - OQL
 - Other features

-## What's the goal
+## What's the goal?
 We believe that many companies have encountered problems when troubleshooting Java problems in their production environments, and we hope that Jifa will grow into a popular product to help developers quickly resolve production problems.

-Looking forward to more users and contributors : )
+Looking forward to more users and contributors :-)

 ## How do I interact with the community?
 - Join the Eclipse Jifa developer community [mailing list](https://accounts.eclipse.org/mailing-list/jifa-dev).